horriedhenry/CPP/oop/notes.md

 - we did not mean to change the member variable of object `s1` all we did is change the values of object `s2`.
 But what happened is that...

 - We know that when `s1` object is created, the compiler will allocate a new memory location for that object and we know that each memory location is unique for every object. so when we use shallow copy to copy variables of `s1` to `s2`, the compiler will create new memory for `s2` object and copies every variable from `s1` to `s2`.
-When we don't have any variable that has dynamically allocated memory i.e the compiler will statically allocate memory in the stack we had no problem using shallow copy.
-But we have a variable `float* cgpaPtr` in Student class and it uses dynamically allocated memory (using `new`).. i.e `cgpaPtr` will be in `heap` instead of `stack` memory. and what happens is that...
+When we don't have any variable that has dynamically allocated memory, we had no problem using shallow copy.
+But we have a variable `float* cgpaPtr` in Student class and it uses heap memory (using `new`).

 - when we initialize `s1` using `Student s1("henry", 7.5)`, which invokes this..